University of Wisconsin–Madison

 1650 Kronshage Drive | Madison, WI 53706-1203 | Map

-608 residents | Single sex floors | Double rooms
+Single sex floors

-The Kronshage community is a favorite of many as it is located right along the Lakeshore Path (which is a quick connection to the Southeast neighborhood by foot or bicycle) and right next door to the Porter Boathouse.
-Kronshage residents are also near both Carson’s Market and Four Lakes Market (two of six dining markets on campus), which provide many dining options throughout the week.
-Additionally, residents will find that they are in close proximity to the engineering campus and Camp Randall Stadium, which makes for quick commutes on football Saturdays.
+Featuring a beautiful grassy area nestled right on the shore of Lake Mendota, Kronshage is without a doubt the most inexpensive lakefront property you’ll ever live in during your lifetime.
+Located right along the Lakeshore Path (which is a quick connection to the Southeast neighborhood by foot or bicycle) and next door to the Porter Boathouse, Kronshage is also near both Carson’s Market and Four Lakes Market.
+Plus, residents are in close proximity to the engineering campus and Camp Randall Stadium, which makes for quick commutes on football Saturdays.

 Related Pages